Sushi Salad: A deconstructed salad

 Place the rice and stock in a pan and bring to a boil.
 Cover, and reduce heat to the lowest temperature and cook for 12 to 15 minutes.
 Remove from the heat, and keep covered for 20 minutes.
 Then, fluff it gently with a fork.
 Turn it out onto a baking sheet to cool.

-When the rice has almost finished cooling, whisk together the vinegar, mirin, sugar, and salt.
+When the rice has almost finished cooling, whisk together the vinegar, mirin, honey, and salt.
 Pour this over the rice, and mix it up.
 I use a fork in each hand, like I’m tossing a salad.
 This will already start to smell like sushi.
 Let cool, covered with a damp towel.

-When ready to assemble, chop up the toasted nori sheets and place them around the edges on the bottom of your serving platter, reserving a few for garnish.
+When ready to assemble, chop up the toasted nori sheets and place them around the edges and on the bottom of your serving platter, reserving a few for garnish.
 Tumble out your rice evenly over the middle of the plate.

 Serve with soy sauce, wasabi paste, and the beautiful pickled ginger.
 If you are a ginger fanatic, feel free to heap lots of extra on the salad.
+You can also serve with a simple vinaigrette on the side, use a little toasted sesame oil.